Thrinkler/EvolvingANumber/README.md

 ---
 # Motivation
 I've had the idea for this project since I was 15.
-I was fascinated by early AI videos—programs learning to solve mazes or play games, but the idea of building an AI just to find a number seemed almost too simple, maybe even a little silly.
+I was fascinated by early AI videos, the ones that were just programs learning to solve mazes or play games, but the idea of building an AI just to find a number seemed almost too simple, maybe even a little silly.
 So, I put it aside.

 Then, years later, while bored during a game of ping-pong, the idea came back to me with a new twist: